 Trademark Co-Existence Agreement Template

-An agreement between two parties agreeing that they will allow each other’s trademarks to co-exist, both within the USPTO trademark registration database, and in the real world.
-Similar to a Trademark Consent Letter, but more two-sided, and with a much broader scope.
+An agreement between two parties agreeing that they will allow each other’s trademarks to co-exist, both within the USPTO trademark registration database and in the real world.
+Similar to a Trademark Consent Letter, but more bilateral, and with a much broader scope.